 Whirlpool Tub Suites * Fireplace Rooms * Porches/Balconies

 111 W. Bridge Street, New Hope, PA 18938

 The 1870 Wedgwood Bed and Breakfast Inn is one of three properties in the Wedgwood Collection of Historic Inns.
 We have been called the "quintessential American B&B's," known for friendliness, warm hospitality and attentive service.

-Travel bloggers Katie and Jesse recently uploaded this video onto YouTube about the Wedgwood Inn of New Hope and our adjacent Umpleby House and Aaron Burr House Inn.
+Travel bloggers Katie and Jesse recently uploaded this video onto YouTube about the Wedgwood Inn of New Hope and our adjacent Umpleby House.

 The clipped (or hipped) gables are said to echo the distinguishing feature of a building known as the "old hipped roof house," upon the foundations of which the Wedgwood was constructed circa 1870.
 According to local tradition, General Alexander, Lord Sterling, quartered in this earlier structure while his troops camped across the road prior to the momentous Battle of Trenton in December, 1776. @ Bucks County Conservancy, Doylestown, PA

 Please Note: In most cases, images are 300 dpi.
 To save a picture to your computer, right-click on either the thumbnail or larger image, then left-click Save Picture As.
 To contact us with any questions or requests for higher resolution images please email us at email@example.com

 Adjacent to the Umpleby House is the two-story 1890 Carriage House